modern dining room with unique light fixtures

 Throwing Shade

 Since you’re designing your modern dining room light fixtures with Color Cord Company, you have a massive collection of shades and cages to explore.
-Check out this list of different materials for more dining room lighting ideas.
+Check out this list of different shade materials for more dining room lighting ideas.

 Linen